 Yellow Creek is the first piece of the Tennessee-Tombigbee Waterway.
 The Tenn-Tom links the Tennessee River to the Tombigbee River, which will dump us out into Mobile Bay.

 For anyone not following this so far, we were traveling west on the Tennessee and made a left as shown in the photo.
 That put us on the red dotted line at Iuka, Mississippi.
 Mississippi is our 13th state.
 For anyone who HAS followed this so far AND correctly answered yesterday’s quiz question, it will be easy to calculate that we now have visited more than a quarter of them.
 It’s 14 out of 51 major political subdivisions if you add in D.C., which we do only because that’s where we started.

 By the time we reached our marina and docked in our assigned jail cell, the temperature had climbed to at least 38°.
 The boys looked longingly at the tub one more time before dutifully braving the cold.
 Meanwhile it’s warm in Mobile, just 450 miles due south.

 Despite the cold, this was our knd of day.
-38 nm, no locks, 4 1/2 hours.
+Thirty-eight nautical miles, no locks, 4 1/2 hours.
 The restaurant—rumored to be closed for the season—in fact is up and running.
 We met some new-to-us Loopers and reconnected with some good people we’ve met before.
 Always a good time.